 Around the beginning of the year, I decided that I wanted to give my husband 30 gifts for 30 years.
 One gift for each year of his life so far.

 This birthday present has been months in the making & I’ve been working on a list of gifts since the start of the year.
 I’ve asked friends for suggestions & even called upon the help of Google.

 It was really hard coming up with 30 different yet useful things.
 Let’s just say I’m just glad that I didn’t wait until he was 40 to do this!
 I did my best to try to find things that were useful, but I ended up needing quite a few gag gifts.
 I also did my best to keep track of how much each item cost because I was curious what the total might be.

 I was originally going to give him a gift voucher for the Apple Watch so he could pick out the one he wanted.
 However, once the series 3 was released he decided that he really wanted one.
 I had no choice but to reveal that was what I was going to buy one for his birthday.
 He chose the one he wanted then I ordered it online.

 It was quite a feat to wrap the 30 gifts for 30 years but it was well worth it.
 The dining table was covered in gifts and what a spectacular sight it was.
-My husband was so surprised by all the gift and the amount of effort involved.
+My husband was so surprised by all the gifts and the amount of effort involved.
 Judging by my husband’s reaction, it was a good choice not to go with a different birthday gift.